ds-42/state_mgr/README.md

 ```

 Let's take out the logic of processing the states of the counter in a separate class CounterState.
-stateBuilder is used to create a counter state management context
+'manager' is used to create a counter state management context

 ```dart
 class MyStaterPage extends StatelessWidget {